Batuhank8931/Django_rest_framework/README.md

 ### In Docker:

-1. Navigate to your project root directory in the terminal.
+1. Navigate to your project folder directory in the terminal.
 2. Run: `docker compose up --build`
 3. Visit [http://localhost:3000/](http://localhost:3000/)
 4. Username: `admin` , password: `admin`